The Québec maritime Blog

 A vast peninsula surrounded by the sea, Gaspésie is a popular destination for outdoor lovers and wildlife enthusiasts, especially those who love whales!
 Up to six species of cetaceans can be observed in this region.
 Here are some spots to add to your itinerary to make sure you see whales during your next vacation in Gaspésie.

 The easternmost tip of the Gaspé Peninsula, from Gaspé to Percé, is one of the best places in Québec to admire marine mammals.
-Forillon National Park and Parc national de l’Île-Bonaventure-et-du-Rocher-Percé are both excellent sites for watching whales and dolphins (Atlantic white-sided dolphins).
-You can spot the blows of whales (fin whales, humpbacks and occasionally blue whales) from Forillon National Park (Cap-Gaspé, Cap-Bon-Ami, Cap-des-Rosiers, Gaspé Bay) and Bonaventure Island.
+Forillon National Park and Parc national de l’Île-Bonaventure-et-du-Rocher-Percé are both excellent sites for watching whales and Atlantic white-sided dolphins.
+You can spot the blows of fin whales, humpbacks and occasionally blue whales from Forillon National Park (Cap-Gaspé, Cap-Bon-Ami, Cap-des-Rosiers, Gaspé Bay) and Bonaventure Island.

-Be sure to also keep your eyes on the horizon as you drive through the Haute-Gaspésie and Coast regions.
-You may spot a whale back emerging from the water!
+Be sure to also keep your eyes on the horizon as you drive through the Haute-Gaspésie and Coast sectors.
+If you’re lucky, you may spot a whale back emerging from the water!

 Add these spots to your itinerary to make sure you see whales during your next stay in Gaspésie!